Muscle Building Fat Burning Exercises

 Warm-up and Stretching

-Whichever muscle building fat burning exercises you chose to incorporate in your workout routine, make sure that you warm up before starting to avoid injury.
+Whichever muscle building fat burning exercises you chose to incorporate in your workout routine, make sure that you warm up before starting in order to avoid injury.
 This is where cardio exercises can come in very handy.
 10 minutes should do the job nicely.

 Also, if you are doing a particular exercise for the first time, make sure that you start with body weight only or a couple of kilos extra weight at most.
 You have to get the technique and the form right first before increasing the weight.
 Getting this wrong can cause you injury and set you back on your journey to that beach body.

 Finally, to finish off each workout session, make sure that you don’t forget to stretch.
-This may not be the most exciting part of your workout, but it can be very relaxing as well as help to keep you injury free.
+This may not be the most exciting part of your workout, but it can be very relaxing as well as it can help to keep you injury free.

 Tight muscles can be uncomfortable on their own, but they are also more prone to injury.
 So don’t skip stretching!